Raiwind Ijtema: History

-Annual Tablighi Ijtema

-Every year a Muslim religious convention is held here.

-An annual gathering of followers in Pakistan, the ijtema, is held at Raiwind Markaz.
+The ijtema, is held at Raiwind Markaz.
 A typical ijtema starts on a Thursday afternoon and continues for the next three days and ends with an exceptionally long prayer.
 These gatherings are considered moments of intense blessings by Tabligh Jamaat members and are known to attract members in excess of 2 million in Pakistan.
 The last day of Ijtema may often see several million people, including devoted celebrities, political and administrative brass of Pakistan.
 The Pakistani Ijtema is the largest of annual Tablighi Ijtemas after Bangladesh.
 In 2011 Pakistan divided the Ijtema into two parts and total 1 million People attended each of the two Ijtema.

 This gathering lasts for 3 days and then groups of 10 to 15 people in a "Jamaat" (Muslim Group) are made to go around the world to preach the message of Allah.
 Hundreds of thousands of people attend this religious gathering yearly.
-Presently the Ameer (principal) of Raiwind Center is Maulana Nazar-ur-Rehman.Since 2007, this congregation has been held semiannually in Pakistan.
+Presently the Ameer (principal) of Raiwind Center is Maulana Nazar-ur-Rehman.
+Since 2007, this congregation has been held semiannually in Pakistan.
 A few Muslim scholars come from India, and the majority comes from Pakistan.
 The central theme of the sermons of Ulema is that the success in this life and the hereafter lies in the commandments of Allah and ways of Muhammad.
 Maulana Tariq Jameel is a scholar who delivers lectures during this annual convention which in Pakistan is called ijtema.